STRHunter/TRIM/Readme.txt

 23379.252336

 Total interval entropy (H) maximizes at k=7
-Locading corresponding classifier at k=7....
+Loading corresponding classifier at k=7....
 Output of classifier 0
 TRIM distance of the given genme from Mean TRIM Vector of